 The Georgia First Amendment Foundation’s advocacy work is unique, narrowly focused and essential.
 We spend 100 percent of our time advocating for access to public information, government transparency and free speech.
 We do that crucial work at the General Assembly, in the courts and in municipal offices across Georgia.
-We coordinate with and complement other media-oriented organizations that represent interests of news outlets.
+To continue this important work, we need your help.

-Recently, the Georgia First Amendment Foundation has:
+With funding from our donors, the Georgia First Amendment Foundation has: